PatrykVodeno/newman-reporter-xunit-xray/README.md

 ### Getting different JUnit output
 You are most probably getting in-built reporter output used in older versions of newman, Please check the newman's [compatibility](#compatibility) section above.

-> If you are facing any other problem, please check the open [issues](https://github.com/martijnvandervlag/newman-reporter-xunit/issues) or create new.
+> If you are facing any other problem, please check the open issues or create a new one.

 ## Community Support